WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 }
 ```

-### Using signals to cancel old requests
+### Using Cancellation Signals to cancel old requests

 A common task that components might do is turn a user action into a network fetch.
 For example a search input might
 query the database every time a character is pressed.
 If the user types into the input fast enough, old network requests
 might stay _in-flight_, saturating the network and delaying newer requests from coming in, making the component feel
 sluggish.
-A good way to combat this is to cancel stale requests by using signals:
+A good way to combat this is to cancel stale requests by using _cancellation signals_:

 ```js
 class SearchInputElement extends HTMLInputElement {